Slender Man stabbing

-On May 31, 2014, in Waukesha, Wisconsin, United States, Anissa E. Weier (born November 10, 2001) and Morgan E. Geyser (born May 16, 2002), lured their friend Payton Leutner into a wooded area of a local park and allegedly stabbed her 19 times to appease the fictional supernatural character Slender Man and prove that he was real.
-All three children were 12 years old at the time.
-Leutner survived the attack after being found by a cyclist, later stating the attack inspired her to pursue a career in medicine.
+On May 31, 2014, twelve-year-olds Anissa Weier and Morgan Geyser lured their friend Payton Leutner into a wooded area of Davids Park in Waukesha, Wisconsin, where they attempted to murder and sacrifice her to the Slender Man, a fictional supernatural being originating in creepypasta.
+Leutner suffered 19 stab wounds, but survived after being rescued by a cyclist.

-During their interrogations, Geyser was described as displaying no empathy and Weier was described as displaying guilt for stabbing Leutner, although both stated that the attack was necessary.
-In 2017, Weier and Geyser were both found not guilty by mental disease or defect and committed to mental health institutions.
-Weier received a sentence of 25 years to life and Geyser was sentenced to 40 years to life.
-Weier was released in 2021 to live with her father.
-Geyser is due to be released in 2025 to live in a group home and will be under supervision until 2058.
+Weier and Geyser stated they were motivated by their belief in the Slender Man, and believed that killing Leutner would appease him and prove his existence.
+They were tried as adults in 2017, and found not guilty by reason of insanity and committed to secure psychiatric facilities.
+Weier was sentenced to 25 years and released in 2021 to live with her father.
+Geyser was sentenced to 40 years and released in 2025 to live in a group home under supervision until 2058.
+In November 2025, Geyser cut off a monitoring bracelet and escaped the group home, only to be arrested in Posen, Illinois the next day and returned to custody.

-The stabbing generated extensive public debate about the role of the Internet in society and its effect on children, and a moral panic occurred over the Slender Man which irreversibly altered the Slender Man legend and the online community surrounding it.
+The stabbing generated public debate about the role of the Internet in society and its effect on children, and a moral panic occurred regarding the Slender Man meme.
 The stabbing inspired the documentary Beware the Slenderman, the movie Mercy Black and several books.
+In a 2019 interview, Leutner said she was recovering and that the attack inspired her to pursue a career in medicine.

 Background

-Morgan Geyser and Payton Isabella Leutner (also known as Bella, a nickname used at the time of the crime) were childhood best friends from Waukesha, Wisconsin.
-They would later befriend fellow Waukesha resident Anissa Weier, who would become particularly close to Geyser due to them living in the same apartment building and having a shared interest in creepypasta including the popular fictional supernatural character Slender Man, while Leutner found it horrifying.
-Interrogators were told that Geyser and Weier's obsession with Slender Man began as early as December 2013.
-While Geyser was imprisoned, he claimed that his dad committed multiple acts of sexual assault against him for years prior to the attack.
-Weier also claimed that she was neglected by her family and that her mother committed incest.
+Morgan E. Geyser (born May 16, 2002) and Payton Isabella Leutner (born February 13, 2002; also known as Bella, a nickname used at the time of the crime) were childhood best friends from Waukesha, Wisconsin.
+They later befriended fellow Waukesha resident Anissa E. Weier (born November 10, 2001), who became particularly close to Geyser because they lived in the same apartment building and shared an interest in creepypasta, including the popular supernatural fictional character Slender Man, which Leutner reportedly found frightening.
+Interrogators were told that Geyser and Weier's obsession with the Slender Man began as early as September 2013.

-As their interest in Slender Man grew, Geyser and Weier both believed he was real and would hurt them and their families if they did not offer him a sacrifice, and subsequently planned to kill Leutner to appease Slender Man and prove that he was real.
-Geyser and Weier had previously planned to kill Leutner by either murdering her while she was sleeping or by killing her in a bathroom, but didn't go through with either plan resulting in them coming up with the hide-and-seek plan.
-Geyser, Weier and Leutner had been to a sleepover the night before the stabbing.
+As their interest in the Slender Man grew, Geyser and Weier believed the character was real and would hurt them and their families if they did not offer him a sacrifice.
+They planned to kill Leutner to appease Slender Man and prove that he was real.
+Geyser and Weier had previously planned to kill Leutner, either in her sleep or in a bathroom, but did not carry out either plan.